GrammaTech/gtirb/CONTRIBUTING.md

 - Code testing is done via Google Test.
 - Test names are prefixed with thet type of test they are (`Unit_`, `System_`, `Integration_`).
 - No unit test should take more than 0.5 seconds.
-- Do not use 'using namespace' inside test cases.
-Fully qualify everything.

 Documentation
 -------------
 - Documentation is stored in the `/doc` folder.
 - Graphs located in the `/doc/dot` folder.
 - HTML API documentation (Doxygen) is located in the `/doc/html` folder.
 A Doxyfile is located inthe root directory for the project.

 ### Markdown Documents

 - File names start with `gtirb`.
-- Soft wrap your markdown documents in your editor.
+- Wrap your markdown documents at 80 columns.

 ### Graphviz